birdhz/birdhz/README.md

 ## todo

-- [ ] figure out posts and date formats (don't need the extra times & zone codes)
 - [ ] implement _holy grail layout_
 - [ ] work on `not_found` (rename to `404` or figure out how to handle http req errors on 11ty ssg)
 - [ ] rss via atom?
 - [ ] use semantic tags for templates / layouts
-- [ ] what is difference between a template and layout?
 - [ ] migrate `README` content (e.g. `inspiration`) to site contents
-- [ ] about page (mbti, astrology, gender, etc.)

 ### pages